Skip to content

 Error Handling

-This guide explains the error handling architecture in the QuoinAPI, including custom domain exceptions, module-level exceptions, global exception handlers, and best practices for error management.
+This guide explains the error handling architecture in QuoinAPI, including custom domain exceptions, module-level exceptions, global exception handlers, and best practices for error management.

 Exception Quick Reference